robin-raymond/zax.io/compiler-directives.md

 ### `synchronous` directive

-For `promise`, `task` or `channel` declared functions, those function are assumed to be implicitly `[[asynchronous]]`.
-This default can be overridden by using the `synchronous` directive `[[synchronous]]`.
-When the `synchronous` directive is used, a function is no longer operating asynchronously and all assumptions about any `asynchronous` intentions are no longer present.
-The `[[synchronous]]` directive effectively changes the expectation of a function from `asynchronous` to `synchronous` and indicates the code path does not need to be thread-aware.
+Function are assumed to be implicitly `asynchronous` for `promise`, `task` or `channel` functions.
+This default can be overridden by using a `synchronous` directive.
+When a `synchronous` directive is used, a function is declared to not operate asynchronously and all assumptions about any `asynchronous` intentions are no longer present.
+A `[[synchronous]]` directive effectively changes the expectations of a function from `asynchronous` to `synchronous` and indicates the code path does not need to be thread-aware.

-The implicit assumption for `asynchronous` functions is that pass by-values arguments must be qualified as `deep`.
-The compiler issues an `asynchronous-not-deep` warning on `asynchronous` functions for any pass by-value arguments that are not explicitly qualified as `deep` (or pre-qualified as `deep` based on the type's definition).
-This check is done to ensure that types potentially crossing a thread boundary are automatically `deep` copied in an effort to prevent concurrency issues.
-A function can be labelled explicitly as `deep` or `shallow` to suppress this warning by forcing semantics on the arguments.
+An implicit assumption for `asynchronous` functions is that pass by-values arguments must be qualified as `deep`.
+A compiler issues an `asynchronous-not-deep` warning on `asynchronous` functions for any pass by-value arguments that are not explicitly qualified as `deep` (or pre-qualified as `deep` based on a `type`'s definition).
+This check is done to ensure that values potentially crossing a thread boundary are automatically `deep` copied in an effort to prevent concurrency issues.
+A function can be labelled explicitly as `deep` or `shallow` to suppress this warning by forcing semantics on specific arguments.

-If a `promise`, `task`, or `channel` declared function will never be used from a different thread contexts then the `[[synchronous]]` directive can be used to acknowledge the `promise`, `task`, or `channel` declared function are exclusively synchronously accessed and thus a `deep` qualifier need not be applied.
-Further, any type declared as `deep` (which normally would cause a `deep` copy to occur) will perform instead a `shallow` copy of that type (for that `promise`, `task`, or `channel` call).
-Individual arguments for promises or tasks declared as `deep` explicitly will still perform `deep` copies of arguments.
+If a `promise`, `task`, or `channel` declared function will never be used from a different thread contexts then an `[[synchronous]]` directive can be used to acknowledge a declared function is exclusively synchronously accessed and thus a `deep` qualifier need not be applied.
+Further, any type declared as `deep` (which normally would cause a `deep` copy to occur) will perform instead a `shallow` copy of that type.
+Individual arguments for promises or tasks declared as `deep` explicitly will still perform `deep` copies of any arguments.

-If a `promise` or `task` truly is `asynchronous` (as it is implicitly defaulted) but the pass by-value should only be `shallow` copied, then the `shallow` qualifier can be specified.
-This changes the pass by-value from being implicitly a `deep` copy to explicitly being a `shallow` copy and the `asynchronous-not-deep` warning will be suppressed for that argument.
+If a `promise` or `task` truly is `asynchronous` (as it would be implicitly) but a pass by-value should only be `shallow` copied, then a `shallow` qualifier can be specified.
+This changes a pass by-value from being implicitly a `deep` copy to explicitly being a `shallow` copy, and an `asynchronous-not-deep` warning will be suppressed for that argument.

-The `[[synchronous]]` and `[[asynchronous]]` are mutually exclusive and they indicate opposite code intentions.
+A `[[synchronous]]` and `[[asynchronous]]` directive are mutually exclusive and they indicate opposite code intentions.

 ````zax
 MyType :: type {